ChitrangJ/Depression-Classifier-using-Text-Mining/README.md

 Twitter rapidly has become one of the most popular social media since it launched, it advises 313 million active users who produce 6,000 tweets on Twitter every second as June, 20161.
 In favour of gathering the depression related data, we keep monitoring each streaming tweet that includes the word “depression” in entire Twitter community.
 Totally, we have gathered about 54-million of tweets that discussed the depression relevant field.

 The aim of the project is to predict early signs of depression through Social Media text mining.
-Below are the steps to run the python codes using the data sets uploaded in the repositories or you can download on your own using a Twitter Developer Account.
+Dataset is uploaded in the repository or can be downloaded on your own using a Twitter Developer Account.